Deepak-Kumar-D/NodeMailer_Simple-Mail-Sending/README.md

 - Pick whatever you like, but we will continue with out NodemailerProject name.
 - For the location property, you can leave it as No organization.

-*It may take a few seconds to for the project to be set up.*
+*It may take a few seconds for the project to be set up.*

 --------------------------------------------